 All spaces and places within Wetaskiwin Regional Public Schools will foster a sense of belonging.
-Strategies:

-- 1. Development and implementation of strategies identified by school teams to support their school community's sense of belonging. - 2.
-Analyze and use data to develop strategies and plans to intentionally nourish a sense of belonging in WRPS, including meeting with students and staff from across the division to garner what is a priority and how to address it. - 3.
-Professional learning for staff to support sense of belonging, such as Brain Basics and Regulatory Strategies (for students and staff). - 4.
+- Development and implementation of strategies identified by school teams to support their school community's sense of belonging. - Analyze and use data to develop strategies and plans to intentionally nourish a sense of belonging in WRPS, including meeting with students and staff from across the division to garner what is a priority and how to address it. - 3.
+Professional learning for staff to support a sense of belonging, such as Brain Basics and Regulatory Strategies (for students and staff). - 4.
 Dedicated financial resources have been allocated to support this priority. - 5.
-Provide/develop programming that supports and highlights students and staff passions.
+Provide/develop programming that supports and highlights students' and staff's passions.

-- 1. Data collected from students, parents and staff across our school division (for example: Student/parent forums,School based surveys, Suspension data). - 2.
-Attendance of students and staff as per strategies. - 3.
+- 1. Data collected from students, parents, and staff across our school division (for example: Student/parent forums, School-based surveys, Suspension data). - 2.
+Attendance of students and staff as per the strategies. - 3.
 Accountability Pillar results in the area of WCRSLE.

-Indigenous Programming, Perspectives and Ways of Knowing
+Indigenous Programming, Perspectives, and Ways of Knowing

 A deep understanding of the "Calls to Action" of the Truth and Reconciliation Commission will be our guide.
-The work of truth begins with understanding of the history of our Indigenous population, Indigenous perspectives and experiences, treaties, agreements and the history and legacy of residential schools.
+The work of truth begins with an understanding of the history of our Indigenous population, Indigenous perspectives and experiences, treaties, agreements, and the history and legacy of residential schools.
 Reconciliation is building and strengthening our relationship with each other.
-Each person has a role to play in understanding our collective past and in our future together, as we are all Treaty people.
-We acknowledge there are layers of complexity in local, provincial and national contexts.
+Each person has a role to play in understanding our collective past, in moving forward together, as we are all Treaty people.
+We acknowledge there are layers of complexity in local, provincial, and national contexts.

-Our relationship with the Maskwacis community has a rich history which is collaborative in nature.
-We continue to engage with families and the community - focused on what has been helpful so far and what else we need to consider.
+Our relationship with the Maskwacis community has a rich history, which continues to be collaborative.
+As a school division, we continue to engage with families and the community, focused on what has been helpful and what else we need to consider.